Hamlet Revenge Quotes

 To all that fortune, death and danger dare,

 Even for an eggshell.
 Rightly to be great

 But greatly to find quarrel in a straw

-When honour's at the stake.
-How stand I then,
+When honor's at the stake.
+How stand I, then,

-That have a father kill'd, a mother stain'd,
+That have a father killed, a mother stained,

 Excitements of my reason and my blood,